 - Figure out how to pay your new cleaners

-- How to KEEP your best cleaners, once you have them
+- How to KEEP your best cleaners, once you hire them

-When you reach the point where you have to slow or stop marketing because you’re at capacity, it’s time to hire someone(s).
+When you reach the point where you have to slow or stop marketing, because you’re at capacity…it’s time to add new team member(s).

 Marketing vs. Labor is the central tension of the service industry.

-You market until you’re running out of labor then you hire until you’re having too much free time.
+You advertise until you’re running out of labor, then you hire until you’re having too much free time.